NextronSystems/asgard-manual/usage/administration.rst

 .. warning::
    Assets in the ``Duplicate Assets`` view indicate, that one or more agents are running on multiple endsystems.
 This might be caused by cloning a system with an already installed ASGARD 2 Agent.
 Undesirable side effects of duplicate assets are alternating hostnames and tasks that fail immediately.

-For remediation please see :ref:`usage/troubleshooting:Duplicate Assets Remediation`
+For remediation please see :ref:`usage/troubleshooting:Duplicate Assets Remediation`.

 Asset Overview
 ^^^^^^^^^^^^^^